 In the bustling metropolis of Nairobi there lies an area that is often dubbed the “largest slum in Africa”.
 This area is called Kibera.
 Several companies sell tours of Kibera for around $30 per person.
 You can easily visit the slum independently for free.
 No guide is necessary.
 This guide explains, step-by-step, how to tour Kibera slum for free.
-It includes info on transportation, safety, things to do, staying safe, and much more.
+We’ll cover transportation, costs, things to do, staying safe, and much more.
 Hopefully, this guide makes your visit to Kibera as smooth and safe as possible.

 A Bit of Info About Kibera